spukiitv/spukiitv/README.md

 # I'm Spükii

-I'm a developer, focused on performance, design, security, and privacy.
+I'm a developer, focused on performance, security, and open-source.

 |[**DEVto**](https://dev.to/spukiitv)|
 |:--:|